-- Due to the fact that life expectancy is increasing and the baby boomer generation is aging, Alzheimer’s disease is becoming more common
+- Alzheimer’s disease is becoming more common as life expectancy is increasing and the baby boomer generation is aging

 - Alzheimer’s disease is caused by the death and dysfunction of brain cells